(Translate this site)

 "But wait!
 I thought there was only a few hundred quark gizmos-- and most of them were just variations or attributes or something!"

 "Your estimate seems based on knowledge from the Pagnew store.
-That value was widened significantly in research after the Pagnew's departure from origin.
+That value was widened significantly by research after the Pagnew's departure from origin.
 And itself expanded into the priori elementaries.
 Infinite numbers were eventually estimated at the priori level, given the open-ended range of their possible parameters."

 My own analytical side had been enormously strengthened by Sym in the link, just as Sym's creative side had been affected by mine.
 So I was now inordinately susceptible to logical arguments and new scientific information.